 “Holding your chin down or staring at the floor makes you appear insecure, sad, and displays a lack of confidence,” according to Glass.

-So how is virtual body language different?
+So how is virtual non-verbal communication different?

 Making sure remote employees remain as engaged as people in offices is clearly easier said than done.
 But that doesn’t detract from the massive benefits working remotely has such as increased autonomy, more space to enjoy your life, and even decreased costs for companies.